jellyfishsolutions/lynx-admin-ui/README.md

 ### `searchRequest` parameter

-The `searchRequest` parameter contains information on how to dinamically obtain options for a particular field.
+The `searchRequest` parameter contains information on how to dynamically obtain options for a particular field.

-The `searchRequest` parameter shall be an asynchronus function with the following parameters:
+The `searchRequest` parameter shall be an asynchronous function with the following parameters:

 -   `req`, the current Lynx request;
 -   `currentEntity` is the current `entity`;
 -   `search` contains what the user typed for searching (can be empty);
 -   `page` the current request page (if pagination is supported).

 The result of this function shall be a `Promise<[{key: any, value: string}[], boolean]>`.
 The first element of the tupla is the usual key-value array, containing the list of options (the `map` method can be used to automatically transform an `EditableEntity` to this type).
-The second element contains info about pagintation.
+The second element contains info about pagination.
 If its value is `true`, it means that other data can be requested (and other request, with greater `page` value, will be delivered).
 If `false`, no further date is available.

 ### `uiSettings` parameter